opoupeney/dfd/source/glossary.rst

     Material Design
         Material Design is a specification for a unified system of visual, motion, and interaction design that adapts across different devices and different screen sizes. multitenant
-        A multitenant applciation or multitenancy refers to a software architecture where one instance of a software application (ie. DreamFace) runs on one server and serves multiple tenants or clients where each client is a tenant. module
+        A multitenant applciation refers to a software architecture where one instance of a software application (ie. a DreamFace application) runs on one server and serves multiple clients where each clients is isolated from the next. multitenancy
+        Multitenancy refers to a software architecture where multiple independent instances of one or more applications.
+The tenants are logically isolated from each other but can share cloud infrastructure and resources. module
         A module is a component that performs an entity of work composed of collection of tasks, functions or features.
 In nodejs it refers to a collection of packages that perform specific tasks that can be installed using npm.
 They can be combined with other